 The following instructions only relate to connecting the the Oracle database in the School of Computing.
 For this you need to be connected to the DIT network.

-Contact your lecturer for details about your schema name and password.
-These will be different to your network username and password.
+Contact your me for details about your schema name and password.
+I will give details of this in class.

 You probably entered some of the connection details incorrectly.
 Re-‐check everything.